breadboard-ai/breadboard/DEVELOPING.md

 To add a new dependency for your package, just run `npm i <package-name>` in your package working directory.

-When you need to refer to other packages in the monorepo, you will eed to do a bit of manual wiring.
+When you need to refer to other packages in the monorepo, you will need to do a bit of manual wiring.

 In your project's `package.json` edit the contents of `dependencies` (or `devDependencies`) to add the entry for the package on which you want this package to depend.
 For example, if we're adding a dependency on the package called `"@google-labs/ai-game-engine"` that also resides in this monorepo, we will do: